Aashish-Sankar/Quantum/session/session_1.md

-# A Long Story of Quantum Physics and Quantum Computing
+# A Story of Quantum Physics and Quantum Computing

 ## Part I: The Birth of a Quantum World